Hepatitis A and hepatitis B are two types of hepatitis. (The others are types C, D, and E.) You get them from a viral infection.

 - Men who have sex with men

-- Anyone who uses street drugs
+- Anyone who uses illegal drugs

-- People with long-term liver disease
+- People with chronic (long-term) liver disease

-- Anyone treated with blood-clotting drugs, such as people with hemophilia
+- Anyone treated with blood clotting drugs, such as people with hemophilia

 You should not get the vaccine if you're allergic to any ingredients in it or if you had a severe allergic reaction to an earlier dose of it.
-Tell your doctor about any allergies you have.
+Tell your doctor or pharmacist about any allergies you have.

 If you're pregnant, let your doctor know.
 The safety of this vaccine for pregnant women is unknown, although the risk is considered to be very low.